 To Accumulated depreciation A/c $40000

-The book value of fixtures at the beginning of the 2nd year is $160000, which is the cost of fixture minus the accumulated depreciation of $40000 of year 1.
-Now multiply the $160000 with 20% the result is $32000 which is the depreciation for the second year.
+The book value of fixtures at the beginning of the 2nd year is $160000, which is the cost of fixtures minus the accumulated depreciation of $40000 of year 1.
+Now multiply the $160000 with 20% the result is $32000, which is the depreciation for the second year.

 At the beginning of the third year, the book value of fixtures is $128000 (200000-40000-32000).
 Now by multiplying $128000 by 20%, the result is $25600, which will be the depreciation for the third year.